 An Intentional Community

 At Schoolhouse, identity and community are central to what we do.
-In 1971 The Schoolhouse was founded by brave and forward-thinking families, many of them gay, lesbian, multi-racial, and adoptive, who wanted to ensure that their children would have access to a meaningful education unhindered by hate and discrimination.
+In 1971 The Schoolhouse was founded by a group of families, many of them gay, lesbian, multi-racial, and adoptive, who wanted to ensure that their children would have access to a child-centered education unhindered by hate and discrimination.
 Relationships and belonging are taken seriously here.
 In The Schoolhouse’s vernacular, “Stop I really mean it” and “You can’t say you can’t play” carry real weight and meaning.
-All families, no matter how different they might appear, should feel safe, accepted, nurtured, and valued.
+All families, no matter how different they might seem, should feel safe, accepted, nurtured, and valued.

 at The Schoolhouse (Vermont population

 It is your right to know specifically how we at Schoolhouse are addressing racism and bias in our school community, on both the individual and institutional levels.
 It is your right to ask us what we have done, what we are doing, what we will be doing, and what we hope to accomplish.